bigcommerce/dev-docs/docs/stencil-docs/deploying-a-theme/troubleshooting-theme-uploads.md

   </tr>
   <tr>
     <td>TR-500</td>
-    <td>The .zip file is larger than the 50MB limit, or the parsed JSON for templates exceeds the 1MB size limit.</td>
+    <td>The zip file is larger than the 50MB limit, or the parsed JSON for templates exceeds the 1MB size limit.</td>
   </tr>
   <tr>
     <td>TR-600</td>